 - Slowly and carefully fold in the cream.

 - Distribute into 6 small dishes.
-Choose either glasses or greased pudding dishes.
+Choose either glasses or lightly greased pudding dishes.

 - Let cool and thicken in a fridge for a couple of hours.
 Serve with some roasted almonds and/or sugar-free orange marmalade.

 I can't rate this recipe because I havent made it yet, but I just wanted to say this is my first time on this web page, and I was pleasantly surprised to find myself very intrigued by some of these recipes.
 Keto cooking/baking has been a hobby of mine for about 5 years, and due to the (often necessary) repetition that you see in a lot of keto desserts, nowadays, it's not often that I come across a keto recipe that piques my curiosity.
 This one has DEFINITELY piqued my curiosity!
 It looks amazing!
 I already ordered the orange oil on Amazon, once I make this dish I'll comment again with my feedback.